(Note: The following is a quick and dirty polishing of an outdated post that I wrote years ago.)

 Nevertheless, I think it might after all be a useful definition when it comes to science, psychology and law.
 It might also very well address our understanding of being free agents.

 Don’t get me wrong though, I believe that, from a purely practical point of view, we can do without the notion of free will just fine.
-People still have to go to jail to protect society, to educate them and because a general policy of deterrence is useful.
+People still have to go to jail in order to protect society from them, to educate them and because a general policy of deterrence is useful.
 Responsibility is not necessary.

 Tags: free will